rahmanda/work-timer/readme.md

 We are working on it, so please stay tuned.
 In the mean time if you need to try it so badly, you can install it manually.

 ### Manually
 You can either download this repository as zip or clone it to your local machine, then open `chrome://settings/` on your chrome browser.
-Go to Extensions menu, check on Developer Mode and click Load unpacked extension.
+Go to __Extensions__ menu, check on __Developer Mode__ and click __Load unpacked extension__.
 File explorer will open up, then go to directory which you stored the downloaded repository.
-Open folder `dist`, then hit button Open.
-Launch application by clicking the Launch link, or via Chrome Apps menu on your bookmark toolbar.
+Open folder `dist`, then hit button __Open__.
+Launch application by clicking the __Launch__ link, or via Chrome Apps menu on your bookmark toolbar.

 ## Contribute
 We are very open to contributor.
 Just send your pull request or issue on this repository.